codetricity/theta-gis/docs/external_gps.md

 Toyo Fujita and is an example of a manual workflow that could be automated.

+From Toyo:

 Some tests tell us 8K 2/10fps video of THETA X would be the best solution for using Streetview Studio.
-However, the image quality is far from satisfactory [in Toyo's opinion].
+However, the image quality is far from satisfactory.

 I think 7.3K THETA Z1 Blue line is awesome.
 The workflow is more complicated than that of X.